-- From the ant’s principle, we learn that we should save enough for the future so that we might not need to borrow or lend from anyone in times of need.
+- From the ant’s principle, we learn that we should save enough for the future, so that we might not need to borrow or lend from anyone in times of need.
 We should toil hard when the sun shines and make the best utilization of time and available resources.

 The ant tells the cricket to “dance the winter away”.
 Do you think the word ‘dance’ is appropriate here?
 If so, why?

 When the ant told the cricket to “dance the winter away”, she meant the cricket didn’t utilize his precious time and the available resources during summer to save up enough for the cold season.
 He was making merry and dancing his way when the sun was shining bright.
-Therefore, when the ant mentions about the word ‘dance’, she meant that the cricket should try to dance and sing in the winter just as he did during the summer and not bother her by asking for food and shelter.
-Hence, the word ‘dance’ in context is associated with the irresponsible and careless nature of the cricket who made merry when the sun shone bright but didn’t save adequate food to survive in the winter season.
+Therefore, when the ant mentions about the word ‘dance’, she means that the cricket should try to dance and sing in the winter just as he did during the summer and not bother her by asking for food and shelter.
+Hence, the word ‘dance’ in context is associated with the irresponsible and careless nature of the cricket who made merry when the sun shone bright, but didn’t save adequate food to survive in the winter season.

 (i) Which lines in the poem express the poet’s comment?
 Read them aloud